CSB-KaracaLab/prot-on/README.md

 This site describes the use of stand-alone version of PROT-ON, which is tested on Linux and MacOS systems.
 If you would like to use our tool through our web service, please visit http://proton.tools.ibg.edu.tr:8001

 ### PROT-ON Architecture
 PROT-ON calls several python scripts to find the designer mutations (binding enriching/depleting) on one monomer of a complex.
-Here is the flow of the approach:
+Here is the flow of the approach (pssm option is available only on the web server version):
 <p align="center">
 <img align="center" src="proton_code_architecture.jpg" alt="proton_code_architecture" width = "300" />
 </p>